Rules For Contextual Vocabulary

 Hence, the DEFILE meaning anything that is impure or spoil.

-In Associative Method there is almost no deep connection with the words.
+In Associative Method there is almost a deep connection with the words.

 (4) Suffix/Prefix Methods-

-Many words in vocabulary doesn’t have keywords so it prefix can be used to know it close meaning.
+Many words in vocabulary doesn’t have keywords so its prefix can be used to know its close meaning.
+Prefix means the initial letters of a word that can be used to denote it in longer sentences.

-For Example- GEO is prefix of Geology.
-So, Geologist are the scientist that study the earth.
+GEO is prefix of Geology.
+So, Geologist are the scientist that study the earth and geography is the study of geology.

 Example Rules for Contextual Vocabulary